cioccarellia/ksprefs/README.md

 This functions accepts 2 parameters, key and value, that are used to store the preference.
 If an item with the matching key is found, its value will be overwritten.
 Else, a preference is created.

-The `value` parameter is of `Any` type (For java programmers, Object), it means that it can be everything; however when you get back the value you will have to choose to parse it to String, Boolean, Int, Float, and so forth.
+The `value` parameter is of `Any` type (For java programmers, Object), it means that it can be everything; however when you get back the value it will be converted in the type you used to define the default value.
 If you need to store another type of variable you can consider the idea of converting it to String before storing in the preferences.
-Even, you can create an extension function to make a custom parser (e.g. get and put JSON objects using gson).
+Also, you can create an extension function to create a custom parser (e.g. get and put JSON objects using gson).

 #### Read values